BrailleRAP building manual

 The screw on the switch bracket will be tightened later during adjustment.

-• Thread the trolley down over the smooth bars.
+• Push the bottom carriage over the smooth bars.

 _images/BrailleRAP-V5.51.3.jpg